 But all small business owners deserve a vacation—and need one for their health, the health of their families, and even the health of their businesses.
 We rounded up these five articles that remind us how important vacations are and how small business owners can plan and prepare for time off.

-In his first three years as co-founder of Infusionsoft, Clate Mask didn’t take a vacation: at first because he couldn’t afford the cost and later because he couldn’t afford the time away.
+In his first three years as co-founder of Infusionsoft by Keap, Clate Mask didn’t take a vacation: at first because he couldn’t afford the cost and later because he couldn’t afford the time away.
 Now, as CEO of a company with more than 600 employees and 120,000 users, Mask doesn’t exactly have less to worry about—but he does take vacations with his family.

 In this post, Mask explains how and why small business owners should make vacations a priority.